FAQ - General

-Log into the account then follow home>link accounts>send a link request.
-Once entered the person getting the link request would have to log in and follow the same steps to approve any linking requests pending review.
+Log into the account then follow Client Services>My Profile>Link Accounts>Link my accounts>Grant access.
+Please note, you must accept the Account Linking Agreement prior to submitting an access request.
+Once entered, the person getting the link request would have to log in and follow the same steps to approve any linking requests pending review.

 How do I change my account nickname?

-To change nicknames, please log in at www.tdameritrade.com > navigate to Home > My Profile > Link Accounts > select “Edit” next to the account that you would like to change, enter the new name, and save.
+To change nicknames, please log in at www.tdameritrade.com > navigate to Client Services > My Profile > Link Accounts > Manage linked accounts, then select “Edit nickname” next to the account that you would like to change, enter the new name, and save.

 How can I quickly see the margin requirements and tick values for futures?

-Please click on the blue, double arrow next to the symbol entry box.
+Please click on the down arrow next to any symbol entry box.
 From here, click on the Futures tab and you can see the products we offer, the margin requirements, tick sizes and tick values.

 Where can I download the platform?

-Please download the platform by logging into your account at www.tdameritrade.com and click on Trading Tools>thinkorswim and download the platform from the link on this page.
+Please download the platform by logging into your account at www.tdameritrade.com and click on Trade>Trading Platforms>thinkorswim>Download thinkorswim.

 How do I add or remove the Home Screen?